Republiek (political organisation): Aims

-Republiek opposes the Dutch monarchy because of its successive nature and seeks to form a parliamentary republic through democratic means.
+Republiek opposes the Dutch monarchy because of its hereditary nature and seeks to form a parliamentary republic through democratic means.
 Republiek seeks to bridge the discrepancy between the Dutch form of government and its democratic order by creating a republican form of government.
-Republiek achieves this by the numerous developments and incidents, as result of the inevitable friction, critically examining them and stimulating the discussion of this matter.
-Nationally but also regionally, Republiek is active in this field.
+It aims to achieve this by critically examining incidents and developments and stimulating discussion of the matter.
+Republiek is active in this field both nationally and regionally.

-The association only wants to make use of legal means; the spoken and written word are the main ingredients of this.
+The association only wants to make use of legal means, including both spoken and written word.
 All forms of physical violence, as well as activities that are contrary to generally accepted forms of behaviour, are explicitly rejected.
 This includes personal attacks, for example on the members of the royal family.
 The association is open to anyone, regardless of political conviction or social standing, and has both members and sympathisers.